jhannah/jayflaunts/_posts/2017-11-28-total-rickall-1.md

 [Rick and Morty S2E4](http://www.imdb.com/title/tt4832262/?ref_=ttep_ep4), from which it came.

 In the intro Brad explains why posting this episode at all is pretty pointless.
+And why the Nintendo Switch Zelda: Breath of the Wild stamina bar is total BS.

 Who knows why anyone enjoys anything on the Internet?
 Mysteries abound.
 The Dude abides.